jimbobbennett/AgroHack/README.md

 ### Azure account

 To use Azure services you will need an Azure subscription.
-If you don't have a subscription you can sign up for free at [azure.microsoft.com/free/](https://azure.microsoft.com/free/?WT.mc_id=agrohack-github-jabenn).
-You will need a credit card for verification purposes only, you will not be billed unless you decide to upgrade your account to a paid offering.
-At the time of writing the free account will give you US$200 of free credit to spend on what you like in the first 30 days ($100 for the student account), 12 months of free services, plus a load of services that have tiers that are always free.
+If you don't have a subscription you can sign up for free.

-If you are a student aged 18 and up, or teacher and have an email address from an academic institution, you can sign up for the free Azure for Students offer at [azure.microsoft.com/free/students](https://azure.microsoft.com/free/students/?WT.mc_id=agrohack-github-jabenn) without a credit card.
+* If you are a student aged 18 and up and have an email address from an academic institution, you can sign up for the free Azure for Students offer at [azure.microsoft.com/free/students](https://azure.microsoft.com/free/students/?WT.mc_id=agrohack-github-jabenn) without a credit card.
 At the time of writing this gives you $100 of credit to use over 12 months, as well as free tiers of a number of services for that 2 months.
 At the end of the 12 months, if you are still a student you can renew and get another $100 in credit and 12 months of free services.

+* If you are not a student, you can sign up at [azure.microsoft.com/free/](https://azure.microsoft.com/free/?WT.mc_id=agrohack-github-jabenn).
+You will need a credit card for verification purposes only, you will not be billed unless you decide to upgrade your account to a paid offering.
+At the time of writing the free account will give you US$200 of free credit to spend on what you like in the first 30 days, 12 months of free services, plus a load of services that have tiers that are always free.

 ## The workshop